-During your search for the most suitable low-interest credit card, you surely must have come across the Capital One® Platinum Prestige Credit Card and Citi Simplicity.
+During your search for the most suitable low-interest credit cards, you surely must have come across the Capital One® Platinum Prestige Credit Card and Citi Simplicity.
 They are two of the popular credit cards that many people will consider when they want to cut down on the interest paid on their credit card balances.

 But, which one is truly better for that specific goal?
 I’ve defined the deciding factors to help you pick the better card.